Turkish television drama: United Kingdom

-Who Were We Running From?: Season 1 ranked #6 on Netflix UK Top 10.
+Who Were We Running From? season 1 ranked #6 on Netflix UK Top 10.

 United States

-Turkish drama, Suskunlar was remade as Game of Silence on NBC.
-Turkish drama, Son, has been sold to 20th Century Fox Television in the United States and was adapted into a pilot named Runner for ABC.
+The drama Suskunlar was remade as Game of Silence on NBC.
+The drama Son was sold to 20th Century Fox Television in the United States and was adapted into a pilot named Runner for ABC.
 On 20 November 2017, Kara Sevda won an Emmy for Best Telenovela of the Year.
-Turkish actor Haluk Bilginer was selected as the 'Best Actor' for his role in the TV series, Şahsiyet, at the 47th International Emmy Awards.
-Turkish crime drama, Alef, was selected in Variety's "Top 15 International TV Series of 2020" list.
-The BluTV and FX special production "Alef" won the "best crime drama" and "best credits" awards at the New York Festivals in the USA.
+Turkish actor Haluk Bilginer was selected as the 'Best Actor' for his role in the TV series Şahsiyet at the 47th International Emmy Awards.
+The BluTV and FX special production crime drama Alef was selected in Variety's "Top 15 International TV Series of 2020" list.
+The show also won the "best crime drama" and "best credits" awards at the New York Festivals in the US.

-Turkish Netflix drama, Shahmaran (TV series) ranked #9 on Netflix in the US Top 10.
-Another Turkish Netflix drama Who Were We Running From? ranked #9 and #4 consecutively in the US Top 10 for the 20 March – 2 April.
+The Netflix fantasy drama Shahmaran ranked #9 on Netflix in the US Top 10.
+Another Netflix drama Who Were We Running From? ranked #9 and #4 consecutively in the US Top 10 for the 20 March – 2 April.
 Make Me Believe ranked #10 in the USA Top 10.

-On 20 November 2023, Yargı won an Emmy for Best Telenovela of the Year at the 51st annual International Emmy Awards.
+On 20 November 2023, Yargı (Family Secrets) won an Emmy for Best Telenovela of the Year at the 51st annual International Emmy Awards.